FarhanHossain00/discourse-user-post-count/README.md

 # **Dicourse User Post Count** Plugin

-Displays the number of posts a user has made in total, in the following locations:
+Displays the number of posts a user has made in total in the following locations:
   * Post (*next to the username*)
   * User card (*below the username*)